G & T are very close together on the keyboard.

 East London Liquor Company | Mile End

 This craft distillery-cum-cocktail bar is located in an old glue factory next to Victoria Park.
-With the help of two large, glistening copper stills they produce their own rum, whiskey, and gin all of which can be bought on site or enjoyed shaken up into a cocktail in their bar.
-And, as is only right for one of London’s best gin bars, they also run gin tours and tastings on Friday and Saturday afternoons that – G&T in hand – will take you behind the scenes into the distillery where you’ll hear a little of gin’s dark history and see how the stuff is made before moving through to the maturation room for a spirits tasting both East London Liquor Company’s own juniper-hooch and a selection of contrasting world gins.
+With the help of two large, glimmering copper stills they produce their own rum, whiskey and gin, all of which can be bought on site or enjoyed shaken up into a cocktail in their bar.
+And, as is only right for one of London’s best gin bars, they also run tours and gin tastings on Friday and Saturday afternoons that will take you – G&T in hand – behind the scenes at the distillery, where you’ll hear a little of gin’s dark history and see how the stuff is made before moving through to the maturation room for a spirits tasting, both of East London Liquor Company’s own juniper-hooch and a selection of contrasting world gins.
+READ MORE

 The Distillery | Notting Hill

-Home to Portobello Road Gin this four-storey venue houses – from top to bottom – a micro hotel, a gin museum, two bars (on of which is a Spanish-inspired temple to the G&T serving over 200 gins), and a 400-litre basement distillery tank.
-It’s also the new, thankfully bigger, home of The Ginstitute, where you can learn to blend your own gin, to your own personal tastes.
+Home to Portobello Road Gin, this four-storey venue houses – from top to bottom – a micro hotel, a gin museum, two bars (one of which is a Spanish-inspired temple to the G&T serving over 200 gins), and a 400-litre basement distillery tank.
+It’s also the new home of The Ginstitute, where you can learn to blend your own gin, to your own personal tastes.
+READ MORE

 Ladies and Gentlemen | Kentish Town

-A retro-inspired Kentish Town cocktail bar located – as it happens – in an abandoned underground toilet block at the bottom of Highgate Road.
+An unusual Kentish Town cocktail bar located – as it happens – in an abandoned underground toilet block at the bottom of Highgate Road.
 With the help of a humble 16-litre pot copper still they produce their own Highwayman Gin on site.
-They also run a Gin Club every Tuesday from 7pm which includes a history of gin, gin cocktails, and the chance to make your very own bespoke gin.
+And it goes into some truly delicious cocktails.
+READ MORE

 Mother’s Ruin | Walthamstow

-Housed in an old first world war munitions factory with two small orchards on site they use home-grown and locally foraged fruit and flowers to craft an array of fruit liquors.
-Friday through Sunday they open the distillery doors to host a tiny Gin Palace where – with or without their liquor selection – you can sample over 70 different types of gin.
+Housed in an old first world war munitions factory with two small orchards on site, the Mother’s Ruin team use home-grown and locally foraged fruit and flowers to craft an array of fruit liquors.
+From Friday to Sunday, they open the distillery doors to host a tiny Gin Palace where – with or without their liquor selection – you can sample over 70 different types of gin.